Hong Kong: Old Kowloon Factory Turned into Trendy New Hotel

 There is a meeting and conference room.
 The hotel offers laundry and dry-cleaning services and an on-class medical service.

-The hotel can store luggage and offers an in-town shuttle bus service
+The hotel can store luggage and offers an in-town shuttle bus service.

 Location, Location, Location